-- Whitening Toothpastes that Remove Surface Stains.
-Surface-stain removers whiten teeth by using abrasive ingredients that essentially polish the teeth.
-They don't actually alter the colour of your teeth, but they can remove some of the discolouration.
-Keep in mind that while there are no bleaching agents included, surface-stain whitening toothpastes may cause sensitivity to teeth over time.
-If your teeth are uncomfortable or sensitive after tooth-brushing with these products, stop using them.
+Whitening Toothpastes that Remove Surface Stains Surface-stain removers whiten teeth by using abrasive ingredients that essentially polish the teeth.
+They don't actually alter the color of your teeth, but they can remove some of the discoloration.
+The Indian Dental Association suggests that tooth-whitening products or toothpaste with baking soda and peroxide are major contributors to teeth sensitivity.
+If your teeth are uncomfortable or sensitive after toothbrushing with these products, stop using them.

-- Bleaching toothpastes and whitening gels.
-For an even brighter smile, look for a whitening toothpaste that contains a bleaching agent such as hydrogen peroxide or carbamide peroxide.
-Both can bleach away dark stains to change the colour of the enamel to a brighter white.
-You can typically get faster results with a product that bleaches teeth rather than simply removing surface stains.
+Bleaching Toothpastes and Whitening Gels For an even brighter smile, look for a whitening toothpaste that contains a bleaching agent such as hydrogen peroxide or carbamide peroxide.
+Both can bleach away dark stains to change the color of the enamel to a brighter white.
+You may get faster results with a product that bleaches teeth rather than simply removing surface stains.

 Because you don't have time to use several products every time you brush, the best whitening toothpaste also comes with other benefits, such as cavity protection and breath freshener, and can help improve gum health.
 Make sure that the whitening toothpaste you choose has fluoride to prevent cavities, along with a mild abrasive, such as sodium lauryl sulphate, to help keep teeth clean and stain-free.

 The American Dental Association (ADA) has advised patients to consult with their dentists to determine the most appropriate whitening treatment, particularly for those with tooth sensitivity, dental restorations, extremely dark stains, and single dark teeth.
 These can affect the way whitening agents work, so you'll need to check with your dentist concerning the best active ingredients and process by which you can score a whiter smile.